Second Session, 43rd Parliament

 I’ve heard from too many people across this province that are fed up, that are frustrated.
 They want to conclude this.
 They want to live well with their neighbours.
 Both Indigenous and non-Indigenous alike have told me this.
 We need to find the path to do that.

-Thank you, Mr. Speaker, for the time to be able to respond to this.
+Thank you for the time to be able to respond to this.
 I know the folks in my riding of Nechako Lakes care deeply about their neighbours, about First Nations, about finding the solution, but there needs to be solution and not uncertainty that is being created.

 Susie Chant: Thank you very much for the opportunity to speak to Bill 20, the K’ómoks Treaty Act, something that gives me joy — joy that was reflected in the Hall of Honour on the day this bill was brought to the chamber.